The Shiloh Shepherd is a giant, calm, family loving companion who will wrap you around their rather large paw!

 As with any dog, these temperaments can change due to their environment and experiences, but they do give you a good place to start.

-Whilst we know that they are known for being docile, patient, gentle and intelligent, it mustn’t be forgotten that they still originate from herding and guardian roots.
+Whilst Shiloh Shepherds are know that they are known for being docile, patient, gentle and intelligent, it mustn’t be forgotten that they still originate from herding and guardian roots.
 It is these qualities that allow them to get bored quickly and to dislike being left.
 This isn’t a dog you can leave out in the yard or one that you can skip that daily walk with.
 Expect barking and destruction if you do.

-How to Care for the Breed
+How to Care for a Shiloh Shepherd

 A loyal, gentle giant who fits in with most families?
 Let’s see what you’re letting yourself in for with his daily care requirements.